The Man from Barbarossa: Plot summary

 The Man from Barbarossa begins with a prelude that includes some background information on the Nazi invasion of the Soviet Union codenamed Operation Barbarossa, the massacre at Babi Yar that occurred not long after, and information on Josif Voronstov, a fictional character said to be a deputy of real-life Paul Blobel who was primarily responsible for the massacre.

 When the story begins, an elderly American living in New Jersey is kidnapped by a Russian terrorist group called the "Scales of Justice".
 The man, Joel Penderek, was captured under the belief that he is Josif Voronstov, the war criminal partially responsible for the massacre at Babi Yar.
-The group demands the Soviet government put the man on trial for his crimes, and begins murdering government officials when leaders refuse and are slow to react.
-The situation is slightly more complicated as the CIA and the Mossad believe Voronstov to be a man located in Florida who they had under surveillance.